List of countries and territories by the United Nations geoscheme

+22 geographical subregions as defined by the UNSD.
+Antarctica (Note: A continental region with no geographical subregions.) is not shown.

 This is a list of countries and territories by the United Nations geoscheme, including 193 UN member states, two UN observer states (the Holy See (Note: The sovereign entity with statehood over the territory of the Vatican City State.) and Palestine), two states in free association with New Zealand (the Cook Islands and Niue), and 49 non-sovereign dependencies or territories, as well as Western Sahara (a disputed territory whose sovereignty is contested) and Antarctica.

 In total, 248 countries and territories have been listed.
 Not included in the list are eight de facto states (whose sovereignty are not recognised by the United Nations), the Sovereign Base Areas of Akrotiri and Dhekelia (SBA), and four uninhabited territories (the Ashmore and Cartier Islands, Clipperton Island, the Coral Sea Islands, and Navassa Island).

 Kosovo and Taiwan (listed as Taiwan Province of China) have been separately listed for strictly statistical purposes.

 Lists

 The United Nations geoscheme was created for statistical analysis and consists of six continental regions, 22 geographical subregions, and two intermediary regions.

 The United Nations Statistics Division created and maintains the M49 – Standard country or area codes for statistical use.
 The codes are listed from smallest to largest region, left to right.